lovish-ab/grocery_delivery_docs/docs/technical_stack.md

 The chosen tech stack provides:
 - **Performance:** React + Node ensures smooth frontend-backend communication.
 - **Scalability:** PostgreSQL and AWS EC2 scale easily as traffic grows.
 - **Security:** JWT authentication, bcrypt hashing, and HTTPS for safe data handling.
-- **Maintainability:** Modular design using ORM and component-based frontend.

 This setup ensures a **reliable, secure, and scalable grocery delivery platform** for both buyers and sellers.